Plavka

-Plavka Coleridge (née Lonich; born March 25, 1968) is an American singer.
-She is best known for being the singer of the German trance act Jam & Spoon, whose classically infused trance sound dominated the international charts in the mid-1990s, as well as for her previous stint with the Shamen.
+Plavka Coleridge (née Lonich) (born March 25, 1968) is a musician, vocalist, songwriter, producer and DJ.
+She is best known for being the singer of the German techno group Jam & Spoon, whose classically infused trance sound dominated the international charts in the mid-1990s, as well as for her previous stint with the Shamen.

 Biography

+Plavka is the daughter of a Peruvian mother and Croatian father.

-Plavka started her vocal training in 1985, and in 1989 sang as a soprano with Santa Monica Opera.
-Next year she moved from Los Angeles to London, where she joined the British band the Shamen as a vocalist.
-With the Shamen she toured European and Asian centers, including those in Moscow and Siberia.
+Plavka started her vocal training throughout her childhood.
+She moved from Los Angeles to London, where she joined the Scottish band the Shamen as a vocalist.
+With the Shamen she toured Europe and Asia, Moscow and Siberia.

-In 1990s, Plavka also worked with Caspar Pound, a producer, composer and owner of Rising High Records.
+In the 1990s, Plavka met Caspar Pound, a producer, composer and owner of Rising High Records.
 They formed Rising High Collective with producer Peter Smith.
-Around mid-1990s she also joined Jam & Spoon.
+RHC performed at Omen music club in Frankfurt and was part of the Frankfurt techno scene in the 1990s.

+In 1993, she recorded the song Right in the Night with Jam & Spoon which became an international hit and earned a Gold disc in Germany and a Platinum disc in Australia.
+Jam & Spoon continued working with Plavka and produced songs including Find Me, Butterfly Sign, and Angel.
+For the 1997 album Kaleidoscope Plavka wrote the songs Guiding Light, Flame, Moment Gone, Garden of Eden and the single Kaleidoscope Skies.

 Personal life

-Plavka married Christopher Coleridge in 2006, they have a daughter Jade.
+Plavka married Christopher Coleridge in 2006; they have a daughter.
 Her younger brother is guitarist Yogi Lonich, who was a member of Buckcherry, Fuel, and Chris Cornell's live band.